This workshop will be taught by Carol Aalbers and Resident Artist, Kirah Van Sickle

 “What gives this art its power is that it makes us dream” ∼ Jean Clottes

-The painted caves of southwestern France are the perfect metaphor for the internal journey to the unconscious we experience each night in dreams.
-Art is a visual language of symbol and metaphor – the language of us to others.
+The painted caves of southwestern France are the perfect metaphor for the journey to the unconscious we take each night in dreams.
+Relying on art as a visual language of symbol and metaphor – the language of us to others.
 Utilizing active imagination and recording our own dream images with various art mediums, enhances our experience and aides in our inner journey.

 Nowhere is that more evident than in these beautifully painted caves which likely functioned as sacred spaces for early humans.
 C.G.
 Jung and Jungian analyst Marion Woodman believe that by learning to remember and attend to our dreams, we can discover more about ourselves and our relationships to others.
 Utilizing active imagination and recording our own dream images with various art mediums, will enhance our experience and aid in our inner journey.

-On a typical day we will have a dream workshop/drawing session after breakfast to connect/elucidate our own images.
+Each day begins with breakfast.
+Some days will include a dream workshop/art session to connect/elucidate our own images.
 We will then visit one of the painted caves in the area.
 Four days we will have all-day creative sessions learning to amplify dream images and those from the caves.
-Lunch together provides time for discussion with some afternoons free to hike, kayak, bike, rest, or visit some of the other wonderful sights in this area including castles of all sorts, duck farms, foie gras factories and wineries.
-We will reconvene in the evening to experience ways to further amplify dreams with art-making, mixed-media techniques, music, movement, and guided imagery.
+Lunch together provides time for discussion with some afternoons free to hike, kayak, bike, rest, or visit some of the other wonderful sights in this area.
+We will reconvene in the evening to experience ways to further amplify dreams with group process, music, movement, and guided imagery.